 "We don't even really consider ourselves a 'networking' group in the traditional sense," Co-Founder Lindsay Jean Thomson later told me.
 "We're an actual community."

-Every time the space feels sacredly authentic, as inspiration floods the room and the faces in it with fearless force.
+Every time the space feels sacredly authentic and full of fearless inspiration.

 The fact that all of the ticket proceeds are donated to a different charity each month only amplifies the effect.